Nerajno/100daysofcodelog/docs/log0.md

 Code Log
 - Laying out the format.
-- Update the repo and formating to meet current needs.
+- Update the repo and formatting to meet current needs.

 Burble - Laying the new code using this [video](https://www.youtube.com/watch?v=ntYXj9W1Ez8&feature=youtu.be&ab_channel=TuatTranAnh).
  I'm still in the process of writing out the README to cover the following areas